REFERENCE

 data Stage

--- Overcollateralized, CDP type below debt ceiling, fresh price tag, liquidation not triggered
+Overcollateralized, CDP type below debt ceiling, fresh price tag, liquidation not triggered = Pride

 deriving (Eq, Show)